asia-pacific-energy-research-centre/aperc-osemosys/README.md

 - `results_supply.xslx`

 *Note*: You can open another Command Prompt to perform the charting commands (i.e., you do not need to close the `ose-env` environment.)

+## 5. Understanding the results file
+The results file produced by running `python ./workflow/scripts/process_results.py` in Steps **3.1** and **4.3** contains many useful parameters.
+Below is a description of each of the results.
+Please refer to the [OSeMOSYS Documention](https://osemosys.readthedocs.io/en/latest/manual/Structure%20of%20OSeMOSYS.html#variables) for a full description of the parameters and model variables.

+#### AccumulatedNewCapacity
+This is a running sum of all new capacity additions.
+It is cumulative each year.
+It is not the total capacity annual, which is capture in the ***TotalCapacityAnnual** result (see below).

+#### CapitalInvestment
+This is the investment in new capacity in 2017 USD million.
+It is the product of Capital Cost and capacity investment (**NewCapacity**).

+#### NewCapacity
+Amount of installed capacity for a technology in each year.
+It is not cumulative.
+The product of **NewCapacity** and the Capital Cost is the **CapitalInvstment**.

+#### Production
+Production of a fuel in a TIMESLICE.
+It is the *output* activity of a technology.
+For a breakdown of fuel production by technology see **ProductionByTechnology**.

+#### ProductionByTechnology
+Production of a fuel by a technology in a TIMESLICE.
+It is the *output* activity of a technology.
+This result is used to create the TPES results.

+#### ProductionByTechnologyAnnual
+Annual production of a fuel by technology and TIMESLICE.

+#### TotalCapacityAnnual
+The total installed capacity in each year.
+It is the sum of Residual Capacity and **NewCapacity**.

+#### TotalTechnologyAnnualActivity
+The annual activity (operation) of a technology.
+This is useful for checking which technologies are operational.
+Technologies with zero activity for all years are omitted.

+#### UseByTechnology
+Consumption (use) of a fuel by a technology in a TIMESLICE.
+It is the *input* activity of a technology.
+This result is used to create the FED results.

+#### UseAnnual
+Annual consumption (use) of a fuel.